Virtual ward: Bupa

+Galway

+A virtual hospital has been started on Clare Island which uses AI and remote monitoring to manage chronic diseases such as chronic obstructive pulmonary disease and heart failure for patients who would otherwise have had to take a ferry to the mainland to receive care.

+Croydon

-A virtual ward is a means providing support in the community to people with the most complex medical and social needs.
-The concept was developed in Croydon Primary Care Trust (South London) – and virtual wards have been introduced in Croydon, Dorset, Dudley, Brent, Hillingdon, Bracknell and Nottinghamshire.
-Virtual wards use the systems and staffing of a hospital ward, but without the physical building: they provide preventative care for people in their own homes.
-The project won in four categories of the 2006 Health Service Journal Awards (the "UK's Biggest Awards in Healthcare") namely Primary Care Innovation, Patient-Centred Care, Information-Based Decision Making, and Clinical Service Redesign.
+An early type of virtual ward was developed by many teams across England, for example, in Croydon Primary Care Trust (South London).

+The Croydon project won in four categories of the 2006 Health Service Journal Awards (the "UK's Biggest Awards in Healthcare") namely Primary Care Innovation, Patient-Centred Care, Information-Based Decision Making, and Clinical Service Redesign.
 This was the first time in the 25-year history of the HSJ awards that a project won in four categories.
 In 2007 it won the Transformation category of the Public Service Awards run by The Guardian and was judged overall winner of those awards.